 David Klin and Lucien Dreyfus

-On the occasion of the publication, at the ed.
-The Manuscript / Foundation for the Memory of the Shoah-Collection of Testimonies of the Shoah, from A terrible and terribly interesting period.
-The diary of Lucien Dreyfus, December 20, 1940 – September 24, 1943, 2018, and À cache-cache avec la mort.
+On the occasion of the publication, aux éd.
+Le Manuscrit / Fondation pour la Mémoire de la Shoah-Collection Témoignages de la Shoah, de A terrible and terribly interesting period.
+Le journal de Lucien Dreyfus, December 20, 1940 – September 24, 1943, 2018, and À cache-cache avec la mort.
 Un résistant juif à Varsovie de 1939 à 1945, by David Klin, translated from Yiddish by Bernard Vaisbrot, 2017.

-Lucien Dreyfus posing in the manner of his favorite author, Heinrich Heine, Paris, circa 1902, © USHMM.
+Lucien Dreyfus posing in the manner of his favorite author, Heinrich Heine, Paris, about 1902, © USHMM.

 High school teacher in Strasbourg who took refuge in Nice in 1940, Lucien Dreyfus (59 years old) keeps a diary.
-He tells about the small environment of the Alsatian refugees, the difficulties of daily life and food supply.
+It tells the story of the small community of Alsatian refugees, the difficulties of daily life and supplies.
 Cynical, tragic, but also often funny, he is a moralist with a vast culture, both German and French.
-Lucien was deported to Auschwitz on November 20, 1943, where he was assassinated.
+Lucien was deported to Auschwitz on 20 November 1943, where he was assassinated.

-David Klin is one of the leaders of the Bund Jewish socialist movement and a delegate to the humanitarian organization American Jewish Joint Distribution Committee.
-In the Warsaw ghetto and beyond, he organizes aid for the Jewish population.
-Sentenced to death by the Gestapo, he joins the 'Aryan' zone.
-In the summer of 1944, he participated in the uprising of the capital.
+David Klin is one of the leaders of the Bund’s Jewish socialist movement and one of the delegates of the humanitarian organization American Jewish Joint Distribution Committee.
+In the Warsaw Ghetto and beyond, he organized relief for the Jewish population.
+Sentenced to death by the Gestapo, he joined the "Aryan" zone.
+In the summer of 1944, he participated in the uprising in the capital.

 In partnership with